undefinedlabs/scope-docs/docs/swift-installation.md

 `SCOPE_SOURCE_ROOT` contains the absolute path to where the root of the project is located inside the filesystem.
 This information is used to automatically show excerpts of source code in the Scope UI in stacktraces, in the "Code Path" tab, etc.

-If not explicitly set, the agent will try to automatically detect it reding the source root from the environment variable set by the CI provider.
+If not explicitly set, the agent will try to automatically detect it reading the source root from the environment variable set by the CI provider.

 Example: `/home/user/projects/scope-docs`